 It is celebrated every year at town squares (plaza or zócalo) of all major cities in the country and also in Puerto Vallarta.
 With two days of traditional Mexican fiesta y with fireworks, parades, games, speeches, all kinds of Mexican food and lots of fun for both locals and visitors.

-September is the month of Mexico and streets are decorated across the country with paper flags (or plastic) and colorful garlands, which is locally called "papel picado".
-On each corner there are vendors with a colorful assortment of flags, balloons, hats and pinwheels, in white, red and green, the National colors.
+September is the month of Mexico and streets are decorated across the country with paper flags (or plastic) and colorful garlands, which is locally called “papel picado”.
+On each corner, there are vendors with an eyecatching assortment of flags, balloons, hats and pinwheels, in white, red and green, the National colors.
 There are flags on the houses and all government buildings and town squares.

 The main squares themselves are impressively decorated with garlands, patriotic decorations, lights and flags, this is in preparation for the evening party and the grito.